 Located on a primary thoroughfare in Lincoln Park, this building is designed to fit comfortably into its urban context in its massing and use of materials.
 Although it is a relatively large building, its facade is designed as a series of smaller components that are visually appropriate in proportion and scale.
 The brick structure with its masonry detailing and limestone base is reminiscent of many of the surrounding buildings built after the turn of the century.

 Located in the exciting Bucktown area, Wabansia Row creates the ambiance of a European courtyard with rich masonry detailing.
 The facade of each rowhome is distinguished through the use of varied architectural elements, details and materials including copper and limestone.

-Located in the heart of downtown Winnetka, Winnetka Galleria offers exceptional design, expansive outdoor terrace space, and superior living standards unparalleled on the North Shore at the time.
+Located in the heart of downtown Winnetka, Winnetka Galleria offers exceptional design, expansive outdoor terrace space, and superior living standards currently unparalleled on the North Shore.
 Offering the freedom and prestige formerly reserved only for Oak Street and Michigan Avenue, Winnetka Galleria captures the spirit of a “walk to everything” address.
 This project was honored with the Grand Award for recognition of outstanding design in the Mixed-Use Commercial/Residential category from the National Commercial Builders Council Awards of Excellence.

 This building is uniquely located on the edge between a single-family residential area and Glencoe's business district.
 The facade facing Park Avenue reflects the features of many of Glencoe's retail buildings along the same street, while traditional gabled roof forms and red brick were utilized to bestow a residential character to the remainder of the building.
 Arched limestone entries, transom windows, and iron railings and gates all adhere to the aesthetic qualities and contextual fabric of Glencoe.